-The revelation hit me like a ton of bricks, the very same bricks I should have been laying on a freezing cold site in Dusseldorf instead of reading about grown up issues that only 22 year olds with degrees in Art or Gender Studies could hope to understand.
-And in those first few days I watched the news and browsed the net bursting with guilt at what I’d done.
+The revelation hit me like a ton of bricks, the very same bricks I should have been laying on a freezing cold site in Dusseldorf instead of reading about grown up issues that only 22-year-olds with degrees in Art or Gender Studies could possibly understand.
+And in those first few days I watched the news and browsed the net, bursting with guilt.
 But it wasn’t the government’s cack-handed response or ill-timed back-stabbing that swung it.
 It wasn’t Farage and co’s predictable backtracking on outlandish campaign promises.
 It wasn’t the plummeting pound or inevitable economic instability.
 It wasn’t even the delay in offering assurances to EU nationals that they would be able to remain in Britain.

 No, it was the tireless work of one of the most misunderstood groups in society.
 Not the majority of normal Remainers who voted accordingly while respecting the views of others.
 Not those who mistrusted the EU but wanted to stay in because they feared the consequences of leaving.
 Not the millions who were eager to remain due to personal and work circumstances.
 And not even those who passionately believed in the EU but accepted the decision with grace and a desire to see the country united through a period of era-defining upheaval.
 Because they’re all traitors and pussies.

-No, the people I’m referring to are the sturdier, more educated souls, the ones willing to go that extra inch, to stand up on the parapet and demand the country ignore such flimsy principles as democracy and equality in the name of what is Right.
+No, the people I’m referring to are the sturdier, more educated souls, the ones willing to go that extra inch, to stand up on the parapet and demand the country ignore such flimsy principles as democracy and equality in the name of what is right.
 Some call them ‘the regressive left’.
 Some call them ‘generation snowflake’.
 Some call them ‘social justice warriors’.
 Some call them ‘virtue-signalling self-righteous moral relativists’.
 I used to simply call them ‘cunts’.
 But now I call them ‘heroes’.
-Brave heroes who have energised Twitter, Facebook and Guardian comments by upholding the principles of liberalism and sneering at people they disagree with.
+Brave heroes who have energised Twitter, Facebook and the Guardian comments section and upheld the principles of liberalism by sneering at people they disagree with.
 That tens of thousands heeded their message of hate and marched through London last month – joined by assorted talented actors, musicians and Bob Geldof – only goes to show their sterling work has paid off.

-So from the tear-stained Facebook post enquiring ‘How can 17 million people be so hateful?’ to the outraged English Twitterer begging Nicola Sturgeon to take ‘those of us who can’t live with the stupidity’ as refugees.
-From the below-the-line Guardian commenter stating Leave voters have ‘shafted the country with bigotry and racism’ to the Remainer who informed me ‘52% of the country are idiots’.
-From those who spoke of their relief that they barely know any Leave voters to others who boasted of having none in their ‘timelines’ (nope, haven’t got a clue), it’s not hard to see how I was easier to flip than Henry Hill’s mattress.
+From the tear-stained Facebook post enquiring ‘How can 17 million people be so hateful?’ to the outraged English Twitterer begging Nicola Sturgeon to take ‘those of us who can’t live with the stupidity’ as refugees; from the below-the-line Guardian commenter stating Leave voters have ‘shafted the country with bigotry and racism’ to the Remainer who informed me ‘52% of the country are idiots’; from those who spoke of their relief that they barely know any Leave voters to others who detailed the horror of having one on their timeline, it’s not hard to see how I was easier to flip than Henry Hill’s mattress.
 Indeed, it’s testament to how insightful the most vociferous Remainers are that they know so much about how working-class Leave voters think despite not actually knowing any working-class Leave voters.
-You don’t get insight like that from watching The X-Factor and shopping in Primark.
+You don’t get insight like that from watching The X-Factor and shopping in Primark’s.

 Except it wasn’t clear.
 Because this girl afflicted with temporary amnesia had one thing in her favour that those ignorant fools obsessed with funny-shaped bananas didn’t: goodness.
 Simple, old fashioned morality which cancels out even the most extreme cases of ignorance and intolerance.
 Because as we all know, the more good you are, the more right you are.
 About everything.
-Forget the staunch Remainer who believed that being in the pro-privatisation EU would help ‘future Prime Minister’ Jeremy Corbyn nationalise the railways.
+Forget the staunch Remainer who believed that being in the pro-privatisation EU would help future Prime Minister Jeremy Corbyn nationalise the railways.
 Or the anti-Brexiter who thought the austerity and unemployment the EU forced upon Greece post-2008 had ‘saved their economy’.
 Such nonsense can be excused with impunity when the person spouting it is of superior moral stock.
-Put simply, a Remain voter could believe in such ridiculous notions as ghosts, the Tooth Fairy or Jeremy Corbyn’s electability and they would still be more moral, knowledgeable and just damn right than your average Leave voting xenophobe.
+Put simply, a Remain voter could believe in the Tooth Fairy and they would still be more moral, knowledgeable and just damn right than your average Leave voting xenophobe.
 As I’ve been asked several times by butt-hurt Leavers over the past four weeks: ‘Why do you think you’re better than me because I disagree with you?
 I don’t think I’m better than you’.
 To which I always reply: ‘Of course you don’t.
 You voted Leave’

 But boy, does this self-flagellation feel good.
-However, before anyone thinks that the post-Brexit social media backlash has focused exclusively on uneducated working-class racists, it’s important to remember that the criticism has held to account all the other groups responsible for the mess we’re in too.
-Which is my way of saying old people deserve a good fucking hiding as well.
-Happily, Brexit has allowed the left-wing tastemakers of social media to add pensioners to the ever-expanding list of people it’s okay to hate, alongside such bastards as Germaine Greer and Jews.
-And like the targeting of the working-class, the manner in which the liberal media have adopted ageism has been a thing of beauty.
+However, before anyone thinks that the post-Brexit social media backlash has focused exclusively on uneducated working-class racists, it’s important to remember that the criticism has held to account all the other groups responsible for the mess we’re in.
+Which is my way of saying old people deserve a good fucking hiding too.
+Happily, Brexit has allowed the left-wing tastemakers of social media to add pensioners to the ever-expanding list of people it’s okay to hate, alongside Germaine Greer and Jews.
+And like the targeting of the working-class, the manner in which the liberal media has adopted ageism has been a thing of beauty.

 First out of the traps was politically astute food critic Giles Coren of The Sunday Times, a man who knows all about winning over the sceptical masses having spent his career trying to convince the world his entry into Fleet Street was down to raw talent and nothing to do with his well-connected father.
 ‘The wrinklies have well and truly stitched us up’ he raged, passionately informing his readership that ‘old folk can’t be trusted with big decisions.
 They’re always wrong.
 About everything’.
-A Brexiteer would probably insert a weak joke here about the average age of people who buy the Times and read Coren’s column.
-But they’d be wrong as those elderly readers are probably too busy getting lost in their own gardens to look at a cultured column about food that doesn’t come in a tin.
+A Brexiteer would probably insert a weak joke here about the average age of people who buy the Times and like Coren’s column.
+But they’d be wrong, as those elderly readers are probably too busy getting lost in their own gardens to read his cultured reflections on food that doesn’t come in a tin.

 As for the paper, its unavailability in areas that opted to leave the EU gives it freedom to discuss important issues without dumbing down for people whose only experience of voting is nominating someone from TOWIE to climb into a vat of hippo-piss and retrieve a gold star from a piranha’s anus.
 Hence the biting satire of the front cover cartoon depicting a cross-eyed couple in their living room pondering that age old question ‘I wonder if dogs think?’.
 The liberal and clearly university-educated pooch then speaks for us all – and by ‘us’ I mean the liberal and the clearly university educated – when it replies: ‘These idiots.
 Voting to leave the EU, creating a future of uncertainty and instability that will have a knock-on effect for generations to come, leading to isolation and beleaguerment for this once great nation’.
 It’s hard to think of a more powerful example of appealing to the prejudices of your readership, at least until The Aryan Alternative start giving away free Klan masks and Hitler ‘taches.

-However, where The New European really comes into its own is its unpredictable line-up of columnists, particularly former Loaded editor James Brown and ex-Select scribe Miranda Sawyer, bravely risking their reputations as working-class northerners by writing for a publication whose front cover alone contains more contempt for working-class northerners than the combined works of AA Gill and Virginia Woolf.
-Let’s just say that the presence of these two ‘90s icons has made those of us in our late ‘30s quite literally mad for it.
-Should I ever venture outside my coal-black, gravy-stained North Tyneside shit-hole I look forward to stealing a copy and reading the thoughts of other political giants such as Donna out of Elastica and Jason ‘Pineapple Head’ Lee.
+However, where The New European really comes into its own is its unpredictable line-up of columnists, particularly former Loaded editor James Brown and ex-Select scribe Miranda Sawyer, bravely risking their reputations as working-class northerners by writing for a publication whose front cover alone contains more contempt for working-class northerners than the combined works of AA Gills and Virginia Woof.
+Let’s just say that the presence of these two ‘90s icons has made those of us in our ‘30s quite literally mad for it.
+Should I ever venture outside my coal-black, gravy-stained North Tyneside shit-hole I look forward to stealing a copy and reading the thoughts of other political giants such as Donna out of Sleeper and Mike ‘Pineapple Head’ Lee.

 Elsewhere Alistair Campbell proved that even the most rabid anti-Blairite will happily give their arch enemies the thumbs up if necessary when he tweeted his plans to pursue legal avenues to overturn the referendum result.
 It’s a mark of how moral the modern left have become that those who’ve spent years demanding Campbell be strung up next to Blair will happily dish out the ‘likes’ and re-tweets when he joins them in saying how ‘gullible’ Leave voters are.
 And as for tweaking legal proceedings to suit your own political agenda, well, to say ‘Campbell’s your man’ would be an understatement on par with pointing out that Charles Kennedy was partial to the odd brandy at Christmas.